 Demonstrated system feasibility.

-The sequence of link setup, data transfer and link release occurring within a short duration has already been implemented for point-to-point wireless communication systems, e.g. TransferJet.
+The sequence of link setup, data transfer and link release occurring within a short duration has already been demonstrated for point-to-point wireless communication systems by Sony in something called TransferJet

 Proven similar technology via testing, modeling, simulation, etc.

-The main components of the technology and signaling are already used in today’s systems, e.g. TransferJet.
-Hence, the involved testing overhead associated with a commercial development undertaken by manufacturers is reasonable.
+Similar main components of the technology and signaling are being used in today’s systems by Sony.
+Hence, the involved testing overhead associated with a commercial development undertaken by manufacturers is known to be reasonable.

 Economic Feasibility